-METAL-RULES: Well after several years break you are now back with Accept, why?
+METAL-RULES: Well, after several years’ absence, you are now back with Accept.
+Why?

 WOLF: Well, it came out, it started about two years ago with some people from the Rock Hard magazine, Gotz Kuhnemund, the editor-in-chief there, or whatever he is, the main guy at Rock Hard magazine.
-He kinda was in contact with Gaby, my wife and the manager, the long-time manager for Accept.
-They were kind of dreaming about the old days, and twenty years, a twenty-year reunion, a twenty-year anniversary came up for Rock Hard magazine.
-So a twenty-year anniversary came up, and they said “How great would it be at this festival that we had an Accept (interrupted) if at that occasion there was like, maybe, Accept would play again, and ?How great would it be??.”
+He kind of was in contact with Gaby, my wife, and the manager, the long-time manager for Accept.
+They were kind of dreaming about the old days, and twenty years, a twenty-year reunion, a twentieth anniversary came up for Rock Hard magazine.
+So a twentieth anniversary came up, and they said, “How great would it be at this festival that we had an Accept (interrupted) if at that occasion there was like, maybe, Accept would play again, and “How great would it be?”
 So they were talking, and that’s kind of what got the whole ball rolling, and we got some offers from other people, like from festival promoters saying “Well, we would surely…”, you know.

-METAL-RULES: I’d imagine that maybe some people from the Wacken Festival tried to have you on their 25-year anniversary ’cause of last year, am I right?
+METAL-RULES: I’d imagine that maybe some people from the Wacken Festival tried to have you on their 25th anniversary ’cause of last year, am I right?

 WOLF: Yeah, they did.
 Everybody wanted us to be on there, and we contacted Udo, and he turned us down.
-He said, “No, can’t do it because I’ve got my own career, and U.D.O. is more important,” even though he is only playing clubs in front of several hundred people some times.
-He said, “No, I don’t want no part of it,” and I said, “Udo, man, here look at that – you can play in front of 30,000 people, and this is Accept, and lots of money, lots of audience – “No, don’t wanna do it?.”
+He said, “No, I can’t do it because I’ve got my own career, and U.D.O. is more important,” even though he is only playing clubs in front of several hundred people some times.
+He said, “No, I don’t want no part of it,” and I said, “Udo, man, here look at that – you can play in front of 30,000 people, and this is Accept, and lots of money, lots of audiences – “No, don’t wanna do it?.”
 So we said, “Okay, whatever.”
 So we tried again this year, and he was ready this year.
 So thank god, and here we are.
 So we started rehearsing early on, in the first of the year in January, and we wanted to have?
-You know originally, Udo’s suggestion was to take all his crew and all his people and his drummer.
-We tried his drummer and liked him, but then Stefan Schwarzman became available, from Helloween, because he just left the band, and we took him on because we thought, “Heck, he’s the original Accept drummer,” so we were almost original, as much as we can at this time.
+Originally, Udo’s suggestion was to take all his crew and all his people and his drummer.
+We tried his drummer and liked him, but then Stefan Schwarzman became available, from Helloween, because he just left the band, and we took him on because we thought, “Heck, he’s the original Accept drummer.”
+Hence, we were almost original as we can at this time.
 At least all the members have been in Accept at one time, so it’s as original as it can be these days.